JerryI/wolfram-js-frontend/README.md

 ### **WLJS Notebook App ✨**
 Download from the **[releases](https://github.com/JerryI/wolfram-js-frontend/releases)** section.

-#### Normal vs Offline Version
-- The __offline version__ includes fixed versions of modules, documentation, and examples.
-- The __normal version__ fetches the latest updates from GitHub upon installation.

 #### CLI Installation
 WLJS Notebook provides a CLI tool.
 You can open a folder in WLJS Notebook with: